Distribute and Secure a Web Application

 Step 3.4: Optionally, configure advanced options to control your content delivery operation.

-Advanced configuration consists of options such as header control, security, cache control, etc. Go to Advanced Configuration
+Advanced configuration consists of options such as header control, security, cache control, etc. Go to Advanced Configuration section and perform the following:

 -